spatnaik17/scenario-agent-testing/README.md

             messages=[
                 {
                     "role": "system",
+                    "content": """
-                    "content": """You are a vegetarian recipe agent.
+                        You are a vegetarian recipe agent.
                         Given the user request, ask AT MOST ONE follow-up question, then provide a complete recipe.
-Keep your responses concise and focused.""", },
+Keep your responses concise and focused.
+                    """,
+                },
                 *self.history,
             ],